tillbiskup/tiny-webcasts/docs/index.rst

 The command-line tool used to create the webcasts can be obtained from `GitHub <https://github.com/tillbiskup/tiny-webcasts>`_.

-Check the :doc:`requirements page <requirements>` for additional programs necessary and how to install them.

-For :doc:`installing <installation>` the command-line tool there are a few hints and there exist even installer scripts for different platforms for your convenience.
+There are now two options available for installing the "Tiny Webcasts" command-line tool:

+  * Docker image

+    requires docker locally installed on your machine, preferred way for **Windows** (and macOS) users.

+  * Direct install

+    available for Linux and macOS, makes it necessary to install all the :doc:`requirements <requirements>`

 .. note::

-   There are now **two options** available for installing the "Tiny Webcasts" command-line tool.
-Either a **direct install** on your system (available for Linux and macOS), making it necessary to install all the :doc:`requirements <requirements>`, or using a **docker image**, provided you have docker locally installed on your machine.
+   We highly recommend to use the **Docker image** provided.
+This only requires Docker to be installed on your computer and is the preferred way for **Windows** users.

+Have a look at :doc:`how to install Tiny Webcasts <installation>` (the command-line tool) for your operating system.

 Where to start